semantalytics/alibaba/object-server/README.md

     Disconnecting from data
     Bye

  Once the RDF store is created, assign the URL prefix to the store.
-Any HTTP requests that start with this prefix will be resolved using the RDF store provided.
+Any HTTP requests that starts with this prefix will be resolved using the RDF store provided.

     bin/control-object-server.sh -d data -i native -x http://localhost:8080/
     INFO: Serving http://localhost:8080/ from data/repositories/native/